Third Party Claims for Construction Injuries

 Fault of the General Contractor

 When you work under a subcontractor in Colorado and the general contractor fails to follow safety procedures and guidelines, it can be harmful or even fatal to those working under them.
 For example, if the general contractor fails to label a live wire and you receive injuries from an electric shock.
-As your personal injury attorney, I will build a case for you proving they were acting negligently.
+As your personal injury attorney, we will build a case for you proving they were acting negligently.

 Hire an Attorney With Experience